Learn about current park closures and updates.

 ranger for pets, extra vehicles and boating or fishing (see Lake Morena).

-Pet Fees: There is a $1/night charge for dogs (at all camping parks, please adhere to leash laws) and a $2/night charge for horses (at Sweetwater Summit and Vallecito County Park, only).
+Pet Fees: There is a $2/night charge for dogs (at all camping parks, please adhere to leash laws) and a $2/night charge for horses (at Sweetwater Summit, Tijuana River Valley, and Vallecito County Park, only).
 Fees are collected upon check-in.
 See Frequently Asked Questions for additional pet regulations.

 A Commercial Recreational Activity Permit is required for all